Shub8421/US-Pollution-Analysis/README.md

 •	Enhance monitoring and regulation in industrial zones with high SO2.

 7.Percentage distribution of AQI categories
-•	Border The overall air quality is generally safe, with the vast majority of pollutant readings—particularly for NO₂, SO₂, and CO—falling within the "Good" category.
+•	The overall air quality is generally safe, with the vast majority of pollutant readings—particularly for NO₂, SO₂, and CO—falling within the "Good" category.
 •	However, Ozone (O₃) stands out as the pollutant of most concern, showing the widest distribution across air quality categories and the highest percentage of readings in unhealthy ranges
 •	This indicates that while short-term exposure to most pollutants may not pose a significant health risk, O₃ requires closer monitoring and potential mitigation efforts, especially due to its more frequent impact on sensitive groups and occasional spikes into unhealthy zones.